hipe-0/synthesizer/README.md

 This DIY synthesizer was created by me in january 2024. (design, assembly, test, code)

 Inspiration: The spec and interface is inspired by the 1970 Minimoog model D analogue synthesizer (https://fr.wikipedia.org/wiki/Minimoog)
-Modernised: multiphonic, usb-midi, 12 waveforms, use of linear potentiometers
+But I have it modernised: 4 voices multiphonic, usb-midi, 12 waveforms, use of linear potentiometers

 # Short demo
 https://github.com/user-attachments/assets/83d63550-5824-47d2-82ff-21bb06fb89ea